Aaron Carter Says He Wants to ''Stay Away'' From His Family Amid Drama

 The 31-year-old singer spoke out about this decision in an Instagram post on Friday.

-The "I Want Candy" crooner told his followers he was enjoying a little "vacation time" and planned to go skiing by himself.
+The "I Want Candy" crooner told his followers he was enjoying a little "vacation time" and planning to go skiing by himself.

 "Basically, after everything that's happened with the court stuff and everything, you know, I just want to stay away from my family for a while," he said in a video message.